Yandex Cloud

 }

-Where user_spec is an array with settings for the new users.
+Where user_spec is the array of the new users' settings.
 One array element contains settings for a single user and has the following structure:

 • name: Username.
 It may contain Latin letters, numbers, hyphens, and underscores, and must start with a letter or underscore.
 The name can be up to 32 characters long.